-Why come to the Mount for a master's degree in nursing?
+Why come to the Mount for a master's degree with a concentration in Nursing?

 - Our established reputation for nursing excellence

 - Our highly-qualified faculty are successful and experienced

 - You can start your degree in any session (fall, summer, spring)